mbcx4ts5/AnkiAnalysis/README.md

 Cards are divided into three queues.
 * The "New" Queue contains unseen cards.
 * The "Due" Queue contains previously seen cards that need to be reviewed.
 * The "Learning" Queue contains cards that Anki thinks the user doesn't know.
-This includes cards that the user pressed Again whilst reviewing (known as a lapse) and cards from the New queue that have not yet graduated into the Due Queue.
+This includes cards that the user pressed Again whilst reviewing (known as a lapse) and cards from the new queue that have not yet graduated into the Due Queue.

 ![anki_queues](Images/anki_kDE8jHGK9L.png)

 The functionality of these queues and the requirements for new and lapsed cards to graduate from the Learning Queue can be set by the user.

 ### Card Maturity
-If the user passes the card (i.e. rates the card as anything but Again), the review interval grows.
+If the user passes the card (i.e. rates the card as anything but again), the review interval grows.
 * Young Cards have Interval < 21 days
 * Mature Cards have Interval ≥ 21 days